-4.17 Traffic Safety and Parking Enforcement
+3.34 Traffic Safety and Parking Enforcement

-University traffic and parking regulations are approved by the University Senate upon recommendation of the Campus Space and Facilities Committee.
-The complete current rules are published in a separate pamphlet titled “NDSU Parking Regulations” which may be obtained from the NDSU Parking Office, Thorson Maintenance Center or online at www.ndsu.edu/parking/dox/parking/ParkingBrochure.pdf.
+University traffic and parking regulations are published in a separate pamphlet titled “NDSU Parking Regulations” which may be obtained from the NDSU Parking Office, Thorson Maintenance Center or online at www.ndsu.edu/fileadmin/parking/docs/parking/Parking_Regulations.pdf.
 Following are common violations described in the NDSU Parking Regulations brochure:

-Traffic Regulations, as Governed by NDSU Police:

-4.17.1 Improper operation of motor vehicles on campus including, but not limited to, driving on sidewalks or grass, is prohibited.
+Improper operation of motor vehicles on campus including, but not limited to, driving on sidewalks or grass, is prohibited.

-4.17.2 Failure to cooperate with the lawful direction of traffic enforcement personnel in the performance of their duties is prohibited.
+Failure to cooperate with the lawful direction of traffic enforcement personnel in the performance of their duties is prohibited.